marceljuenemann/schach.world/README.md

 1. Create local database for running integration tests
 1. Import structure from setup/ligen-db/00_structure.sql
 1. Configure connection in `.env.test.local` (TODO: doesn't seem to work?
 Need to use `.evn.test` for now)
-1. To insert test data, run `php bin/console --env=test --em=league doctrine:fixtures:load`
+1. To insert test data, run `php bin/console --env=test --em=league doctrine:fixtures:load` (Note: currently you'll get a bunch of errors.
+Mostly the answer is just to update the default values of the fields.
+Feel free to change the structure SQL accordingly!)
 1. To run integration and unit tests, run `php bin/phpunit`

 ## Known Issues